CDL-Quantum/CohortProject_2020/Project_1_RBM_and_Tomography/Pharmaceutical_Business_Application.md

 ## Step 4: Prepare a 90 second video explaining the value proposition of your innovation to this potential customer in non-technical language

-**Script (main points-- drafting)**

-- "The development of these new Ising machines and the possibility of mapping the electronic structure problem into an Ising-type Hamiltonian may grant efficient ways to obtain exact solutions to the Schrödinger equation;
-this being one of the most daunting computational problem present in both chemistry and physics."

-- COVID comparison!

-- exponential reduction in storage, ex) 201 numbers vs 10^30 data points
-    - on top of that, we're quadratically decreasing the testing data necessary, to improve computational speeds

 Link to video:
 https://drive.google.com/file/d/1q9Kr6NarcJPbQSPVy6IM22AZEYxfkxpt/view?usp=sharing